-Daniel Kroth is a Senior Researcher at CARMA, where he leads streams in the Public Security Policy program.
+Daniel Kroth is a Senior Researcher at CARMA, where he leads the Public Security Policy program.
 He also contributes to projects across the Offense/Defense Dynamics, Geostrategic Dynamics, and Comprehensive Risk Assessment programs.
-His prior experience spans international security and technology policy with appointments at Law
+His prior experience spans international security and technology policy with appointments at Lawrence Liver

 Giulio Corsi is a Senior Researcher at CARMA, focusing on Offense/Defense Dynamics and balances generated by AI capabilities.
 With extensive experience in evaluating AI safety and the societal impacts of AI systems, Giulio has previously worked on the development of novel techniques for assessing risks in AI-mediated environments.
 His res